Cogmasters/concord/docs/CODING_GUIDELINES.md

 In order to keep the code concise and easy to read, there are a few rules to follow.
 Feel free to use this coding guidelines outside of this project.

+## Naming

+Try using a non-confusing naming scheme for your new functions and variable names.
+It doesn't necessarily have to mean that you should use the same as in other places of the code, just that the names should be logical, understandable and be named according to what they're used for.
+File-local functions should be made static.
+We like lower case names.

 ## Line Width

 Try to use lines that are at most 80 characters long.
 This is an amount of text that is easy to fit in most monitors.
 Don't be afraid to break a long function into many lines.

 ## Indentation

-Overall we will stick with two space identation.
-But if readability becomes an issue, your better judgment should tell you wether you need more or less identation.
+We use only spaces for identation, never TABs.
+We use two spaces for each new open brace.
+If readability becomes an issue, your better judgment should tell you wether you need more or less identation.
 For compactness and readability this is the preferred identation style:

 ```c
 for (int i=0; i < n; ++i) {